 Moving forward to the reception, the rooftop garden of our venue 620 Loft and Garden was also a little gem that I was beyond excited for.
 Cocktail hour was held on the roof and you could see the entirety of the Cathedral and all of 5th ave.
 It felt like a secret garden to me, high above the city.
 Bren snuck away with me for a few kisses amongst all the greenery just like we did after getting engaged in the gardens of Versailles.

 After cocktail hour, we moved inside to begin the real party.
 (Music anyone?)
 The bridal & grooms party were introduced in a flash and before I knew it, it was our turn to break through the curtains as the new Mr. & Mrs. Bakst.
 My first dance with Bren was “La Vie en Rose” by Louis Armstrong and was the one time during the whole day I cried.
 It was so surreal, nothing could have prepared me for how it actually felt to be in his arms like that.
+He told me he had found some love quotes for her and began reciting some to me whilst we were dancing, it was so cute!
 Now you’re probably looking at the pictures and wondering how on earth I could dance in a dress like mine.
 Despite the fact that my dress was about fifty pounds, dancing in it was surprisingly easy and fun.
 It almost as if the dress was another part of the party, as guests would grab a corner and pull me towards the dance floor.

 That’s all for now!
 Be sure to follow my insta @littlefashionstylist <3 thank you for all the love!